 DISM.exe /Online /Cleanup-image /Restorehealth

 Step 2: Run CMD.
-Press Windows key + R on your keyboard.
+Press the Windows key + R on your keyboard.
 Type the following command, and then press Enter:

 Sometimes, users may set to hide some files on an external hard drive to protect confidential data.
 Using this method to recover the hidden files on the external hard disk.